NdR91/NdR-TabletUI-old-/README.md

-## NdR-TabletUI
+# NdR-TabletUI

 Hello guys, this is a new UI created for Tablet only.
-As usual, any suggestion is always appreciated.
+As usual, any suggestion is appreciated.

 This UI is based on the following custom components: